forms

 Staff Qualifications and Professional Development (STF)

 Staff Qualifications and Professional Development is one of five Maryland EXCELS Content Areas, focusing on professional development.
-Programs participating in Maryland EXCELS are encouraged to seek ongoing training for their staff and to participate in Maryland’s Child Care Credential Program.
+Programs participating in Maryland EXCELS are encouraged to seek ongoing training for their staff.

 Statement